zmarkan/cicd-workshop-cypress-vitesse/README.md

 The scripts to run are:

-`./scripts/do_1_start.sh` - Beginning of first chapter
+`./scripts/do_1_start.sh` - Beginning of first stage
-`./scripts/do_2.sh` - End of first chapter/Start of second chapter
+`./scripts/do_2.sh` - End of first stage/Start of second stage
-`./scripts/do_3.sh` - End of second chapter/Start of third chapter
+`./scripts/do_3.sh` - End of second stage/Start of third stage
 `./scripts/do_4.sh` - Final state
-`./scripts/do_5_dynamic.sh` - Final state using Dynamic configuration

 The chapters will copy and overwrite certain files in your workspace, so after running each script, commit the changes and push it, which will run it on CircleCI.

 ### Overview of the project

-The project is a simple web application, that is packaged in a Docker container, and deployed on Kubernetes - hosted on DigitalOcean infrastructure.
+The project is a simple web application based on the Vitesse project, that is packaged in a Docker container, and deployed on Kubernetes - hosted on DigitalOcean infrastructure.
 We also have some tests, a security scan, building the image, provisioning the infrastructure and deploying the application.

 ### Workshop topics covered

-#### Chapter 1 - Basics of CI/CD
+#### Stage 1 - Basics of CI

 - YAML
-- Setting up the first pipeline
+- Reviewing the first pipeline
-- Writing a job and workflow
-- Running tests
+- Running tests and checks in parallel
 - Reporting test results
-- Installing dependencies manually
 - Caching dependencies
 - Using the orb to install and cache dependencies
 - Setting up secrets and contexts
-- Build the docker image & push to docker hub
+- Building and pushing a Docker image
+- Scanning vulnerabilities

-#### Chapter 2 - A realistic CI/CD pipeline
+#### Stage 2 - Deployments and infrastructure provisioning

-- Run security scan w/ Snyk
 - Cloud native principles
 - Provision infrastructure with Terraform on DigitalOcean
 - Deploy to infrastructure
 - Run a smoke test on deployed app
-- Destroy the deployed application and provisioned infrastructure
+- Destroy the deployed application and provisioned test infrastructure
-- Manual approval step before destroy
-- approve and destroy (explain approval job)

 #### Chapter 3 - Advanced CircleCI concepts

 - Filtering pipelines on branches and tags
-- Using test splitting to tear down a long running test suite
-- Running test in matrix across multiple versions
-- Scheduling pipelines and using pipeline parametres to drive the flow

-#### Chapter 4 - Using Dynamic Configuration to select what gets built when

-- Add a flow that only build the application and run tests if files outside of scripts have changed
+- Approval production deployment
+- Provisioning both test and production infrastructure and deployment

 ## Chapter 1 - Basics of CircleCI